rdmorganiser/rdmo-docs/docs/administration/api.md

 # API

 RDMO has an API which can be used to retrieve data in a machine readable manner.
-The API can be accessed with any http speaking tool that is able to provide the necessary authentication token in the request's header.
+The API can be accessed with any HTTP speaking tool that is able to provide the necessary authentication token in the request's header.
 In the following examples we will use `curl`.

 ## Authentication and access
 In order to access any data entered into RDMO through the programmable API, a user needs to have a token associated with him.
 This is done under **AUTH TOKEN / Tokens**.
 To create a token, click **Add token** on the button at the right and: